shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 });
 ```

-In the previous example the inherited logic of `onInput()` will be replaced completely.
+In the previous example, the inherited logic of `onInput()` will be replaced completely.
-But sometimes you only be able to add additional logic to the method.
+But sometimes, you will only be able to add additional logic to the method.
 You can achieve this by using `this.$super()` call.

 ```JS
 // extend the existing component `sw-text-field` by passing